sagemath/sage-numerical-backends-cplex/README.md

 [![PyPI](https://img.shields.io/pypi/v/sage-numerical-backends-cplex)](https://pypi.org/project/sage-numerical-backends-cplex/ "PyPI: sage-numerical-backends-cplex")

-`CPLEXBackend` has previously been available as part of the [SageMath](http://www.sagemath.org/) source tree, from which it is built as an "optional extension" if the proprietary CPLEX library and header files have been symlinked into `$SAGE_LOCAL` manually.
+Prior to SageMath 9.1, `CPLEXBackend` was available as part of the [SageMath](http://www.sagemath.org/) source tree, from which it would be built as an "optional extension" if the proprietary CPLEX library and header files have been symlinked into `$SAGE_LOCAL` manually.

 Because of the proprietary nature of the CPLEX software, `CPLEXBackend` is not available in any binary distributions of SageMath.

-The present standalone Python package `sage-numerical-backends-cplex` has been created from the SageMath sources, version 9.0.beta10.
-It can be installed on top of various Sage installations using pip, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic 18.04LTS).
+The present standalone Python package `sage-numerical-backends-cplex` has been created from the SageMath sources, version 9.0.beta10; the in-tree version of `CPLEXBackend` has been removed in Sage ticket https://trac.sagemath.org/ticket/28175.

-Sage ticket https://trac.sagemath.org/ticket/28175 uses this package to remove the in-tree version of `CPLEXBackend`.
+The package can be installed on top of various Sage installations using pip, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic 18.04LTS).
+SageMath 9.1 and later makes the package available as an optional Sage package (SPKG).

 ## Installation of CPLEX